Background Check Compliance in Asia: What Employers Must Know

 Compliance Area Employer Responsibility

-Lawful Processing Establish legal basis for screening
+Lawful Processing Establish legal basis

 Data Minimization Collect only relevant information

-Access Control Limit internal data access
+Access Control Limit internal access

-Data Retention Define and enforce retention schedules
+Data Retention Define retention schedules

 Breach Notification Comply with reporting obligations

-Cross-Border Transfers Assess localization and transfer restrictions
+Cross-Border Transfers Assess localization rules

 8. Cross-Border Data Transfer Risk